darentzl/projects/README.md

 # projects

-This repo is a compiled folder of some of the codes and projects I've done previously.
+This repo is a compiled folder of some of the codes and design projects I've done previously.